-Micro-Internships help employers fulfill their talent needs and build entry-level pipelines of Career Launchers from underrepresented populations.
+Micro-Internships help employers fulfill their talent needs and build entry-level pipelines from underrepresented populations.

 Too often hiring managers and recruiters rely on the same networks year after year to fill entry-level roles.
 Whether it’s recruiting exclusively at target schools, preferences for referrals, or an unconscious bias towards hiring candidates with profiles that are “just like us,” the negative impact on diversity is the same.